 As defined by the U.S. Department of Labor, “Apprenticeship is a combination of on-the-job training and related instruction in which workers learn the practical and theoretical aspects of a highly skilled occupation.
 Apprenticeship programs can be sponsored by individual employers, joint employer and labor groups, and/or employer associations.”

-Apprentices receive pay while in the apprenticeship and typically the pay increases as one progress through the program.
+Apprentices receive pay while in their apprenticeship program, which increases as they progress.
 Learning objectives or competencies are set by the employer or sponsoring organization.

 Benefits of Registered Apprenticeships